 Chris will give presentations on both photo booth shooting and multi-camera rigs; there will be plenty of opportunities to learn more about Breeze software and to talk in more detail than is practical at a trade show.

-Follow the instructions in this post to create simple boomerang GIFs using the DSLR Remote Pro Photobooth Setup Wizard.
+DSLR Remote Pro 3.8.1 users: Follow the instructions in this post to create simple boomerang GIFs using Photobooth Setup Wizard.
+Update: DSLR Remote Pro 3.9improves the setup wizard.
+See the new YouTube video for the 3.9 Setup Wizard

 Customise the boomerang GIF